pavanprakash/Cypress.Test/README.md

 BDD framework used here is cypress-cucumber-preprocessor

-There is only feature file which is vehicleTest.feature file which is under Integration folder
+There is only one feature file which is vehicleTest.feature file located under Integration folder

 Running Tests: